vickistan/mycode/README.md

 mycode
 ======

-Code that I am working on
+This is a placeholder for code that I am working on or hope to soon.